TritonDataCenter/sdc-docker/docs/api/commands/run.md

 * `-v`, `--volume` and `--volumes-from` behave slightly differently in a Triton's container-native environment.
 See [volumes](../features/volumes.md).
 * `--volume-driver` and other `docker volume` commands are unimplemented at this time.

-Docker Swarm's affinity filters for controlling on which server a container is provisioned are supported.
+Docker Swarm's affinity filters  (also called "locality hints" in Triton, see the [cloudapi CreateMachine notes](https://apidocs.joyent.com/cloudapi/#CreateMachine)) for controlling on which server a container is provisioned are supported.
 See the [placement feature documentation](../features/placement.md) for details.